812 Naval Air Squadron

 It was active from 1933 and saw service in both World War II and the Korean War.
-During its service with the Royal Air Force (RAF), the squadron utilised aircraft such as the Blackburn Ripon, Blackburn Baffin, and Fairey Swordfish.
+During its service with the Royal Air Force (RAF), the squadron used aircraft such as the Blackburn Ripon, Blackburn Baffin, and Fairey Swordfish.
 After its transfer to the Royal Navy and the latter part of the Second World War, it alo operated the Fairey Barracuda.
 During the late forties and early fifties the squadron operated a number of variants of Fairey Firefly.